cody-mar10/protein_set_transformer/README.md

 ## Installation

-*We highly recommend using [uv](https://docs.astral.sh/uv/) for installation, since it will be significantly faster to solve the dependencies and install everything.
-If you don't have the ability to use `uv`, then just remove `uv` from the following commands.*
+>We highly recommend using [uv](https://docs.astral.sh/uv/) for installation, since it will be significantly faster to solve the dependencies and install everything.
+>
+>If you don't have the ability to install `uv`, then just remove `uv` from the following commands.

 ### Optional: Setup a virtual environment